How I Use Claude Code at Stellar

 • Run repo-specific setup

-The command takes less than a minute to be completed.
-I create multiple terminals, run . worktree command for corresponding issue tasks on github, then run CC to implement tasks in parallel.
+The command takes less than a minute to finish.
+I create multiple terminal windows, run . worktree command for corresponding issue tasks on github, then run CC to complete tasks in parallel.

-If you return to your main repo and run git branch, you'll see your worktree branch since git worktree shares the same .git database.
+If you return to your main repo and run git branch, you'd see your worktree branch since git worktree shares the same .git database.
+When you want to remove a worktree branch, you need to run git worktree prune first before git branch -D

 issue-1910 and issue-1930 are branches checked out by git worktree